About the Doctoral Internship Program

 Our staff demonstrates a strong commitment and involvement in the training program.
 All of our professional staff are involved in our intern selection, as well as providing training to interns in their various areas of expertise.
 In addition, there are numerous opportunities to work collaboratively with our staff members who may share similar interests.

 The Counseling Center is well integrated within the University community and held in very high esteem for the quality of services we provide.
 Interns will experience working with several campus departments including Residence Life, Student Life, Women's Center, Multicultural Affairs, and the GVSU Police Department, as well as academic departments.

-On a special note, I have been impressed with the interns that have chosen to come to GVSU each year and the level of talent, commitment, and investment in professional development they have exhibited.
-The quality of our site and the quality of our interns come together in a collaborative effort that yields a broad based experience for the developing psychologist.
+On a special note, I have been impressed with the interns that have come to GVSU each year and the level of talent, commitment, and investment in professional development they have exhibited.
+The quality of our site and the quality of our interns come together in a collaborative effort that yields a broad-based experience for the developing psychologist.

 If you have any questions concerning our internship, please feel free to contact me, any of the professional staff, or our current interns.